Why choose in-season produce?

-There are significant fuel and carbon footprint costs involved in shipping out off season produce around the world.
+There is a significant fuel and carbon footprint involved in shipping off locally in-season produce to other markets around the world.

 The nutritional benefits of spring vegies

-2. Beetroot- nitrates and antioxidants to enhance oxygen uptake.
+2. Beetroot - contains nitrates and antioxidants which may help to enhance oxygen uptake.

-6. Peas- vitamin K for blood clotting and bone health.
+6. Peas - contains vitamin K which may help with blood clotting and bone health.

-7. Baby spinach- folate for heart health and for healthy infant development during pregnancy.
+7. Baby spinach - contains folate which may help with heart health and for healthy infant development during pregnancy.

 There's a confusing variation in the naming of onions in Australia, so here are the true botanical names...

 - Green shallots - Long stems with narrow white bulbs.
 Also known as ‘scallions’ or ‘shallots’.